AuroraMaster/react-native-ohos-library/en/bam-tech-react-native-image-resizer.md

 Then compile and run.

-> [!TIP] This library also depends on [[@react-native-oh-tpl/react-native-image-picker](https://github.com/react-native-oh-library/usage-docs/blob/master/en/react-native-image-picker.md)].
+> [!TIP] This library also depends on [[@react-native-ohos/react-native-image-picker](https://github.com/react-native-oh-library/usage-docs/blob/master/en/react-native-image-picker.md)].
 If this library has already been introduced in the HarmonyOS project, you can skip the steps in this chapter and use it directly.

-If not introduced, please refer to the Link section of [[@react-native-oh-tpl/react-native-image-picker](https://github.com/react-native-oh-library/usage-docs/blob/master/en/react-native-image-picker.md)](https://github.com/react-native-oh-library/usage-docs/blob/master/en/react-native-image-picker.md#link) for introduction.
+If not introduced, please refer to the Link section of [[@react-native-ohos/react-native-image-picker](https://github.com/react-native-oh-library/usage-docs/blob/master/en/react-native-image-picker.md)](https://github.com/react-native-oh-library/usage-docs/blob/master/en/react-native-image-picker.md#link) for introduction.

 ## Constraints

 ### Compatibility

+To use this library, you need to use the correct React-Native and RNOH versions.
+Additionally, you need to use the matching DevEco Studio and phone ROM.

-This document is verified based on the following versions:
+Verified successfully in the following versions:

-1. RNOH: 0.72.38; SDK: HarmonyOS-5.0.0(API12); ROM: 5.0.0.107;
+1. RNOH: 0.72.96; SDK: HarmonyOS 5.1.0.150 (API Version 12); IDE: DevEco Studio 5.1.1.830; ROM: 5.1.0.150;
-2. RNOH: 0.77.18; SDK: HarmonyOS 6.0.0 Release SDK; IDE: DevEco Studio  6.0.0.868; ROM: 6.0.0.112;              |
+2. RNOH: 0.72.33; SDK: HarmonyOS NEXT B1; IDE: DevEco Studio: 5.0.3.900; ROM: Next.0.0.71;
+3. RNOH: 0.77.18; SDK: HarmonyOS 5.0.0.71(API Version 12 Release) ;IDE:DevEco Studio:5.1.1.830; ROM: HarmonyOS 5.1.0.150;             |

 ## API